Breaking Up Is Hard to Do

 "Breaking Up Is Hard to Do" is a song recorded by Neil Sedaka, co-written by Sedaka and Howard Greenfield.
 Sedaka recorded this song twice, in 1962 and 1975, in two significantly different arrangements, and it is considered to be his signature song.
 Between 1970 and 1975, it was a top-40 hit three separate times for three separate artists: Lenny Welch, The Partridge Family and Sedaka's second version.
 The song was also adapted into multiple languages, most notably in Italian and French.

 Original version

 In his daily mini-concert on June 12, 2020, Sedaka recalled that the song's iconic scat intro ("come-a come-a down, dooby doo down down") was a result of him and Greenfield being unable to come up with a lyric for that section of the song and Sedaka improvising a vocalise, which they liked so much that they kept it in the finished product.
+Sedaka liked the vocalise so much that he wanted to use it as backing vocals throughout the track.
+In a later mini-concert, he mentioned that the basic feel had been inspired by "It Will Stand" by General Johnson and The Showmen, then a relatively minor hit that Sedaka liked, and also acknowledged some inspiration from The Everly Brothers' "Cathy's Clown" and an unintentional similarity to "Come Softly to Me" by The Fleetwoods.
+Sedaka recalled in 2019 that he had originally conceived the title of the song in 1961, but that Greenfield stalled for several months, not wanting to complete a lyric until Sedaka pressed him to do so.